Nine new food and drink products you don’t want to miss at the Fresno Food Expo

 Want to know what’s good at the upcoming Fresno Food Expo?
 We’ve got the inside scoop.

-From melt-in-your-mouth brioche to creamy cold brew coffee milk, the Fresno Food Expo this week offered a sneak peak of 28 new products competing for a top new product award.
+From melt-in-your-mouth brioche to creamy cold brew coffee milk, the Fresno Food Expo this week offered a sneak peek of 28 new products competing for a top new product award.

 We tasted as many foods and drinks as we could, narrowing it down to our nine favorites.
 The foods are either incredibly delicious or offer a new twist on something familiar.